tulip-lab/pattern-classification/README.md

 # Pattern Classification

-- This course was originally designed for elite class Bachelor students in some top Asia Pacific universities, including [South East University](http://www.seu.edu.cn), [University of Chinese Academy of Sciences](http://www.ucas.edu.cn), [Vellor Institute of Technology](http://www.vit.ac.in), etc.
+- This *course* (aka *unit* from now on) was originally designed for elite class Bachelor students in some top Asia Pacific universities, including [South East University](http://www.seu.edu.cn), [University of Chinese Academy of Sciences](http://www.ucas.edu.cn), [Vellor Institute of Technology](http://www.vit.ac.in), etc (since 2012).
 - Materials in this course include resources collected from various open-source online repositories.
 - You are free to use, change and distribute this package.
 - If you found any issue/bug for this document, please submit an issue at [tulip-lab/pattern](https://github.com/tulip-lab/pattern/issues): [![GitHub issues](https://img.shields.io/github/issues/tulip-lab/pattern)](https://github.com/tulip-lab/pattern/issues)